 Honey bees are at their most active on warm, sunny days in July, when sunflowers are at their peak.
 This can lead to higher yields of nectar for bees (and honey from each beehive for the producer).

 - Purity – Sunflower honey does not contain harmful pollutants.

 One of the most important characteristics of sunflower honey, of which few people are aware, is its purity.
 Any pollutants or harmful substances from the soil are retained in the stem of the plants.
 As a result, the nectar collected by bees remains pure.
 The purity also comes from the fact that most sunflower crops are grown organically, without harmful insecticides.

 - Fast Crystallisation – Allowing for faster absorption of nutrients when eaten.

 The fast crystallisation may be viewed by some as one of the downsides to this honey.
 In fact, there are health benefits to eating crystallised honey.
 Keeping a piece of crystallised honey under your tongue allows more of the nutrients to be taken up by the sublingual glands.

 Raw sunflower honey is considered as one of nature’s true superfoods and it plays an important role as an antioxidant, anti-inflammatory and anti-bacterial agent.
-With a range of health-boosting metabolites, raw sunflower honey can be considered a healthier alternative to sweeten food and drinks.
+With a range of health-boosting metabolites, organic sunflower honey can be considered a healthier alternative to sweeten food and drinks.